 The Tree Council is a long-standing non-profit organisation established in 1986 to act as a steward for the trees of the Auckland region.

-The Tree Council aims to help Aucklanders appreciate through lobbying, publications, activities and training courses.
+The Tree Council aims to help Aucklanders appreciate trees through lobbying, publications, activities and events.
 We also offer advice and support about specific trees.

 The Tree Council assists in education, advocacy and management of Auckland’s trees, and has active representatives throughout the Auckland Council area.
-We work with Auckland Council to ensure that trees within its jurisdiction have an advocate through our Community Tree Adviser Network.
+We work with Auckland Council to ensure that trees within its jurisdiction have an advocate.

 The Tree Council believes that trees should be treated as important and valuable assets for the wider community.
 We intervene in the planning process if trees appear to be at risk of unnecessary destruction through development applications.